theforeman/theforeman.org/_includes/projects.md

    copying a file, changing a parameter would mean just editing it's representation.
 One could even manage the whole infrastructure with Puppet (and another over Foreman managing that Puppet master [joking] :)

+### System testing: Puppet management

+* *Status*: Not started
+* *Summary of idea*: Test Puppet import and management features on a full Foreman installation
+* *Knowledge prerequisite*: Shell scripting, basic Puppet
+* *Skill level*: Easy to Medium
+* *Contacts*: Dominic Cleal, Greg Sutcliffe,  Ewoud Kohl van Wijngaarden, Lukas Zapletal
+* *Mentor(s)*: Dominic Cleal, Greg Sutcliffe
+* *Notes*: As part of our automated release process, we run the bash-based test suite [foreman-bats](https://github.com/theforeman/foreman-bats) on our nightly and final release packages to do an end to end test of Foreman.
+This tests a basic Foreman installation today, but it could be extended to add a basic Puppet module, import it to Foreman, apply it to the host using Foreman and Puppet, then verify the result.
+Some familiarity with the [Quickstart Guide](/manuals/latest/quickstart_guide.html) and [Puppet management steps](/manuals/latest/index.html#2.2PuppetManagement), along with some shell scripting knowledge would put you in good stead for this task.